kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 # The Quadric Surface Generator
 Quadric surfaces are 3D extensions of conics in the Euclidean plane.
-There are 6 main types I hope to include in this
+There are 8 main types I've included in this
 program:
 - Ellipsoid (or sphere if *a=b=c*)
 - Elliptic paraboloid